CLaughter/liri-node-app/README.md

 This makes an easy to use format to quickly return desired information withing the scope of the given parameters.

-Here is how to type into the terminal
+## Here is how to type into the terminal after it is opened:
-* node liri.js movie-this movie name
+### node liri.js movie-this movie name
-  * to search for a movie
+#### to search for a movie
-* node liri.js concert-this artist/band name
+### node liri.js concert-this artist/band name
-  * to search for artist concerts
+#### to search for artist concerts
-* node liri.js spotify-this-song song name
+### node liri.js spotify-this-song song name
-  * to search for a song
+#### to search for a song
-* node liri.js (then do-what-it-says)
+### node liri.js then do-what-it-says
-  * using command from random.txt
+#### to display random.txt data from liri.js switch

-The app code initiates in the liri.js file.
-API keys are stored in environment variables and fetched utilizing require to input the information in the keys file.
+The app code initiates in the liri.js file and requires module exports for movies, concert and spotify functions returning the desired information.
+API keys are stored in environment variables and fetched by requiring information in the keys file.
-All code for a given API call is contained in it's own file and exported for use by the liri file switch/case based on user input at the command line.
-The app then sends requests via Axios url or Spotify searches based on predefined parameters.
-All data is formated to return and display in the console as well as log.txt
+Specific code for given API calls are contained in individual files and exported for use by the LIRI file determined by switch/case based on user input at the command line.
+Requests are sent via Axios url or Spotify queries based on predefined parameters.
+BandsInTown utilizes moment.js for time and date reference.
+All data is formated to return and display in the log.txt as well as the console.
+A Help command provides user guidance.
+The text in random.txt is used by LIRI to call a command with *fs* Node package.
-In the event a user does
-not specify a move title, the app will default to a given output.
+In the event a user does not specify a move title, song or artist, the app will default to a given output.
-3. Start to finish steps on how to run the app
-4. Include screenshots, gifs or videos of the app functioning
-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development

-If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-4. `node liri.js do-what-it-says`

-Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-Edit the text in random.txt to test out the feature for movie-this and concert-this.
+CLaughter developed this app as a coding bootcamp assignment.
+Link to project:

+The screenshot below shows the app in action.